 hangry [hang-ree] (adj.)
 Angry because one is too hungry.

 hashtag [hash-tag] (n.)
 A word or tag, often used with social media posts to specify the topic, genre or mood, denoted with # symbol.
+This is another one of the most commonly used millennial slang dictionary words.
 A hashtag is often used to make posts easier to find on social media, brands or events may create “official hashtags” for their attendees or followers to use for social media commenting or live-conversations.
 Also tag.

 “I love her pics on Insta but she’s somewhat of a hashtag addict.”

 hit me [hit mee] (phrase) Ask away (questions).